Russia's card plan seen unlikely to replicate China's UnionPay

 Sberbank is back at the centre of the revived plan.
 CEO German Gref told Putin at a meeting last week that it was working with other banks on establishing a local hosting system that will link the different banks’ payment systems.

-Once amendments to the law are passed to enable the system to be created, it will take two to six months to organize the centers that will provide payment, clearing and processing services, according to the Kremlin’s website.
+Once amendments to the law are passed to enable the system to be created, it will take two to six months to organise the centres that will provide payment, clearing and processing services, according to the Kremlin’s website.

 Gref said a processing centre had already been established and a Russian-made chip has been developed and certified.
 Sberbank plans to eventually give up its control over the project and invite all interested banks to join.